Aarhus University Seal

 Food Science

-Major research areas related to fruit, vegetable and ornamental research:
+Major research areas related to fruit and vegetables

 • Cultivation techniques